mcverter/Dissertation/README.md

             2. Space: Human being is the place where being is expressed.
 THe "Da" of being.
 The place wehre being occurs
             3. Time: Temporality is essential for understanding the way that being is expressed within the space of human existing.
             4. One is not a passive member of the passive present.
 Instead, within the moment (augenblick) takes on the heritage that one has inherited from the past and projects it towards the future.
 The future is what pushes forward the dynamic.
 Realizing the inevitablity of one's death, the possiblity of one's impossibility, one recognizes the possiblities that exists areound oneself.
+        9. Heidegger ontology: the value of the eigenvalue
-    1. In Being and Time, Heidegger advocates that one should "authentic" make things my own but takes on the heritage of the past as one's own (eigenlichtkeit) and understanding how the people are bound together that the existence of human being is fundamental to our being, that our existence is bound together with being at large. later writings focus on how being itself is the site of ereigenis, the place where mine-making occurs
+            1. Eigen: ownness In Being and Time, Heidegger advocates that one should "authentic" make things my own but takes on the heritage of the past as one's own (eigenlichtkeit)

-It is this "curvature of spacetime", the perspective in which one is related to other people, that is what Levinas means by ethics.

-Ethics is a phenomenological and ontological term for Levinas
+            2. Mineness (jemeinkeit)
+            2. Sociality of Being.
+Mitsein.
+Understanding how the people are bound together that the existence of human being is fundamental to our being, that our existence is bound together.
+Mitsein.
+            3. Ereigenis (event): with being at large. later writings focus on how being itself is the site of ereigenis, the place where mine-making occurs

 ## Anarchy